 [Written in October 2011, less than a month after the Wall Street occupation began, this commentary presents a strategy that still seems the best way forward for the progressive movement and the country. - Ed.]

 One Occupy Wall Street (OWS) stalwart has stated, "This is the most important thing in our lifetimes—and it's happening right now!"
 I can't disagree.
 I support and have frequented the OWS encampment in New York City since its beginning.
 I want to see the movement succeed because I support most, if not all of the issues represented there, not least of which is protecting our planet.
 So I offer this “Restore Democracy Plan,” which came from discussions over many days with other folks at Occupy Wall Street, New York, as the best and perhaps only chance for Occupy to achieve, not only some, but all of its disparate aims.

-This plan is based both on youthful idealism and the wisdom gleaned from many years of left-wing political half-victories and failures.
-Its purpose is to avoid the pitfalls of the past and achieve complete victory for all of the issues important to us: economic justice, social equality, peace and environmental protection, to name a few.
-The basic details of this simple four-step program, answers to possible objections and proposed next steps follow.
+This plan is based both on youthful idealism and the wisdom gleaned from many years of left-wing half-victories and failures.
+Its purpose is to avoid the pitfalls of the past and achieve complete success for all of the issues important to us: economic justice, social equality, peace and environmental protection, to name a few.
+The basic details of this simple four-step program, answers to possible objections and next steps to follow.
 If and when this Restore Democracy Plan gains momentum, more supporting evidence and information can be added.

 The "Restore Democracy Plan" in Brief